SAM1050 / SAM1050E

 Arbeidskrav

-Submit an oral video presentation of one social movements
+Submit an oral video presentation of one social movement.

 Course Description